List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for mechanical breakdown on a car this old, focus on comprehensive vehicle damage/theft.
+2026Third-party insurance: Not worth it for mechanical breakdown.
+Stick to comprehensive vehicle insurance.

-For a car as old as the Innova Crysta in 2026, third-party extended warranties that cover mechanical breakdowns are generally not worth the cost.
-The premiums are high, and coverage often has too many exclusions.
-Instead, focus on a robust comprehensive insurance policy that covers accidental damage, theft, and third-party liability.
+For a car of this age, third-party extended warranties covering mechanical breakdowns are generally not worth the cost.
+The premiums are high, and coverage often has many exclusions.
+Stick to renewing your comprehensive vehicle insurance for accident and theft coverage.

 Pre-Purchase Inspection Checklist